dipendra-yadav/gRPC-Java/README.md

 # gRPC-Java
-understand RPC with Protocol Buffers  in Java
+understand gRPC with Protocol Buffers  in Java